Jump To the Part You Need

-Either your own people or a third-party QC firm should pay normal visits to your manufacturing plant.
+Either your own people or a third-party inspection company should pay normal visits to your manufacturing plant for quality control.
 Doing this allows you express your needs in person rather than a phone call; trust me, in China this is important.
 Perform normal inspections suitable to the goods you are having made.

 Do the above and your odds of getting good quality products from China increases tremendously.

-China is relevant in the manufacturing industry because they take pride in doing each of the process involved in manufacturing the right way.
-Chinese factories along with workers are very efficient when it comes to chain supply and manufacturing wherein, they can be regarded as experts to it regardless of the type of products they produce.
+China is relevant in the manufacturing industry because they take pride in doing each of the process involved in custom manufacturing the right way.
+Chinese factories along with workers are very efficient when it comes to chain supply and just in time manufacturing wherein, they can be regarded as experts to it regardless of the type of products they produce.